RLOpenCatalyst/rg-doc/source/Features.rst

 Image  - Product Order Page

-Note: We are displaying VPC,Subnets and security groups,Subnets and keypair names in the listbox.
+Note: You are displaying VPC,Subnets and security groups,Subnets and keypair names in the listbox.
 Through this user can easily select the keypair and while provisioning the product and use the compute resources.

 .. image:: images/product2.png

 Each product conveyed the expected amount of time it takes to provision through this user knows how much time that provision will take.
-We should display listed keypairs under Key name Field in the form.
+You should display listed keypairs under Key name Field in the form.
-If we ordered an EC2 product we can see the  Toaster message like “Amazon EC2 ordered Successfully” and it will display an information message.
+If you ordered an EC2 product you can see the  Toaster message like “Amazon EC2 ordered Successfully” and it will display an information message.

 .. image:: images/allprojects.png